espcarlo27-byte/jce-cyber-lab/README.md

 | Detection Engineering | SPL, correlation, alerting |
 | Validation Evidence | Logs + screenshots per SIM |

-> 📌 **Note:**
+> 📌 **Important:**
-> The matrix above is the *single source of truth* for simulation status and validation.
+> The Detection Validation Matrix is the **authoritative source of truth** for scenario status.
-> Individual simulation folders contain the supporting technical artifacts.
+> Individual simulation folders contain the supporting artifacts and evidence.

 ---